Degrees and Programs Offered

 2. Pre-Professional Programs

-Pre-health science students choose and complete a regular undergraduate major under the supervision of their academic advisor.
-Students cannot major in pre-medicine or any other pre-health science field at the undergraduate level.
-Although health science students must demonstrate strong achievement and aptitude in the natural sciences, a science major is not necessary.
-Admission committees consider each candidate based on their record of academic success, their score on the standardized entrance examination (MCAT or DAT), personal characteristics, which are further developed through the core curriculum, a demonstrated commitment to service, and knowledge of the chosen career field.
-Consequently, they also encourage applications from non-science majors who demonstrate these qualities and who have completed the science requirements.
-The CHSC recommends that students select a major based on individual interests and potential alternative career plans and then pursue the curriculum that will be most useful towards these goals.
+Students interested in medicine, dentistry or veterinary studies choose and complete a regular undergraduate major under the supervision of their academic advisor.
+There is no "pre-medicine" or any other pre-health science major at the undergraduate level.
+Health science students must demonstrate strong achievement and aptitude in the natural sciences.
+Because the professional school requirements are embedded within the major, the majority of students are Biology or Biochemistry majors.
+However, a science major is not required.
+Admission committees consider each candidate based on record of academic success, score on the standardized entrance examination (MCAT or DAT), personal characteristics, which are further developed through the core curriculum, demonstrated commitment to service, and knowledge of the chosen career field.
+The CHSC recommends that students select a major based on individual interests and potential alternative career plans as well as a thorough exploration of the sum of requirements for their degree and entry into specific professional programs.

-Many programs also require or strongly recommend one semester of Biochemistry (BIOL 440 or CHEM 440).
-Collectively, these courses provide the student with a strong foundation for graduate study in the health sciences.
-A few programs have additional requirements.
-The CHSC therefore directs students to appropriate resources to learn about the requirements of specific professional programs.
-Furthermore, the CHSC can advise students on the most appropriate courses to meet or exceed those requirements.
+Many professional programs also require or strongly recommend one semester of Biochemistry (BIOL 440/CHEM 440) and some require a semester of calculus (MATH 157); others have additional requirements.
+It is the responsibility of each student to learn about the requirements of specific professional programs and take additional courses, if needed.
+The CHSC can advise students on the most appropriate courses to meet or exceed those requirements and the sequencing of these courses.
 As a complement to science courses, the Arts and Sciences Core Curriculum provides students with a broad liberal arts education that will help them develop the philosophical and humanitarian perspective necessary to handle complex social and ethical issues.
+Some knowledge of psychology, sociology and statistics is also expected, as questions related to these areas of study will soon be included on the MCAT.
+These courses are available through the Arts and Sciences Core Curriculum.
 Moreover, the CHSC encourages students to seek out volunteer opportunities and exposure to health care providers and work environments.
 Students who demonstrate a humanitarian concern for others through regular volunteer work in the community have higher acceptance rates than students who show no such interest or concern.
 Additionally, health science students must learn about their chosen career through direct interaction with health care providers.
 In fact, some professional programs require entering students to exceed a minimum level of exposure to their chosen field.
 Lastly, Gonzaga's science programs have excellent opportunities to participate in fascinating faculty research throughout the academic year and during the summer.
-Health science students are encouraged to participate in mentored research to demonstrate their resourcefulness and aptitude.
-Lastly, Gonzaga's science programs have excellent opportunities to participate in fascinating faculty research throughout the academic year and during the summer.
-Health science students are encouraged to participate in mentored research to demonstrate their resourcefulness and aptitude.
-For further information on the CHSC, or preparation for health science careers, contact the Biology department.
+Health science students are encouraged to participate in mentored research either at Gonzaga or through summer research opportunities at other institutions to demonstrate their resourcefulness and aptitude.
+For further information on the CHSC, or preparation for health science careers, contact Dr. Howard Glass (firstname.lastname@example.org).

-Pre-Law: A Bachelor’s degree is normally demanded by law schools for admission.
+Pre-Law: A Bachelor’s degree is normally required by law schools for admission.
 No particular major is required, but these schools look for students who have done well in their undergraduate program and on the Law School Admission Test.
-Further information can be found in the Law School section of this catalogue.
+Further information can be found in the www.gonzaga.edu/catalogues/11-12-catalogue/undergraduate/other-schools-and-programs/the-school-of-law.

-Preparation for Careers in Allied Health: The University provides students with opportunities to prepare for graduate or professional study in a variety of health related areas including physical and occupational therapy, physician assistant programs, corporate fitness, cardiopulmonary rehabilitation, business careers in health fitness and human performance, health administration, health education, and sport and fitness business administration.
+Preparation for Careers in Allied Health: The University provides students with opportunities to prepare for graduate or professional study in a variety of health related areas including physical and occupational therapy, physician assistant programs, cardiopulmonary rehabilitation, public health, business careers in health fitness and human performance, corporate fitness, health education, and sport and fitness business administration.
 Careers in allied health require additional study after completion of an undergraduate degree and therefore consideration of the prerequisites for admission to individual graduate programs is critical and should be considered by the student in selecting an undergraduate major.
 For further information on preparation for careers in allied health, contact the Department of Human Physiology in the School of Professional Studies or the Department of Sport and Physical Education in the School of Education.

-Miscellaneous Programs: Students who wish to pursue degrees in medical records, physical therapy, optometry, pharmacy, agriculture, architecture, forestry, or mining are encouraged to complete the core curriculum at Gonzaga as well as those courses which will form a good basis for further study in the field of their choice.
+Miscellaneous Programs: Students who wish to pursue degrees in medical records, physical therapy, optometry, pharmacy, agriculture, architecture, forestry, or mining are encouraged to complete the core curriculum at Gonzaga as well as those courses which will form a foundation for further study in the field of their choice.

 Veterans: Gonzaga University’s academic programs of study are approved by the Washington State Higher Education Coordinating Board’s State Approving Agency (HECB/SAA) for enrollment of persons eligible to receive educational benefits under Title 38 and Title 10 USC.